-This morning, we shall enjoy a walking tour of the various colleges of this lovely university town.
-We shall also visit the library at nearby Trinity College which was started by Sir Christopher Wren.
+Day 20: Wednesday 28 May, Cambridge - Grantchester - Cambridge also visit the library at nearby Trinity College which was started by Sir Christopher Wren.
 In this superb building is a statue of Byron (who broke every rule in the college books when he was a student there) and manuscripts by Milton, Tennyson and Thackeray are on display.